MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-adaptive-protection.md

 This risk level setting determines how long a risk level remains assigned to a user before it's automatically reset.
 The default setting is 7 days, but you can choose between 5 and 30 days before resetting the risk level for a user.

-Risk levels are also reset for a user when:
+Risk levels also reset for a user when:

 - The associated alert for the user is dismissed
 - The associated case for the user is resolved